 Calcium is the most widely used supplement for bone health.
 It’s advertised on milk bottles and dairy produce to encourage people to consume it for strong bones, and they’re not lying.
 Calcium helps to keep bones strong, reduce inflammation and pain.
 Vitamin D and calcium work together closely to regulate the formation of new bone.

-Omega 3 is a fatty acid that has been used as a treatment for joint related symptoms like stiffness, tightness and swelling.
+Omega 3 is a fatty acid that has been used as a treatment for joint-related symptoms like stiffness, tightness and swelling.
 Omega 3 consumption helps to increase blood flow to ensure oxidised circulation is reaching all joints and areas of the body.
+More on this below…

-Best Ready-Made Supplements for Bone and Joint Health in the UK in 2020
+Best Ready-Made Supplements for Joint Health in the UK in 2020

 If you’re ready to get to the crux of the article, to find out what are the best supplements for bone and joint health that you can buy in the UK in 2020, here is our summary of the top five available on the market today…